aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Ahoneynation.md

         - animstate and `basestate`: 0 (`Idle`)
         - `startscale`: 0.75x
         - `hp` and `maxhp`: divided by 3 floored
         - `def`: decremented.
-NOTE: This can incorrectly result in a value of -1 which can impact the damage pipeline in unexpected ways and to cause [TrueDef](../../Visual%20rendering/RefreshEnemyHP.md#truedef) to incorrectly report a `?` defense value when this enemy won't have a `LimitX10` [weakness](../../Actors%20states/Enemy%20features.md#weakness)
+NOTE: This can incorrectly result in a value of -1 which can impact the damage pipeline in unexpected ways (such as increasing the result by 1) and to cause [TrueDef](../../Visual%20rendering/RefreshEnemyHP.md#truedef) to incorrectly report a `?` defense value when this enemy won't have a `LimitX10` [weakness](../../Actors%20states/Enemy%20features.md#weakness)
         - `exp`: 1 (0 instead if the `Ahoneynation`'s `hologram` is true)
         - `locktri`: true
         - `cantmove`: 1 (meaning this enemy cannot act on this main turn and needs to wait the current main turn advances)